-Seriously though, I was honored, and it reminded me that one of the main things people like about my blog is the travel angle and my undying love of travel.
-So I decided to write a long overdue travel article.
 Since we’re all self-described travel nuts I thought it would be interesting to explore why we love to travel.
 Great idea, I thought, and, even better, I can probably knock out an article on that in under an hour.
 But then my mind started ticking over and I knew I owed it to my delightful readers to live up to my promise to inform, inspire and entertain you.
 So I decided to put up some travel photos to illustrate my thoughts and raise a smile.
 Then I had to scan them all in, crop them, optimise them, embed them etc and that quick travel article ended up taking ages.
 But I think it was worth it.
 I hope you do too.

-What Is It About Travel We Love?
+What Is It About Travel People Love?

 For some travel’s a dream that comes true once a year for the annual vacation.
 Often people yearn of a greater travel adventure like a year in Africa (me) or selling everything and bumming off to Central America for 18 months with the kids like we did in 2007.
 For some, travel is a sweet plan for retirement on a boat, a housebus, with a backpack or by train.
 I haven’t quite decided yet and might have to run with all of those travel plans in my golden years.
-For me travel has been an all-consuming passion.
-My whole life’s been geared towards it.
-I trained to teach english as a foreign language so I could travel and get paid for it, and I did just that for years.
-I worked in exotic locations like Zimbabwe, Laos and France then saved up so I could travel extensively in Europe, Africa, South East Asia and Australasia.
-It’s been grand.

 Why Do People Travel?